Safe-SAGE: Social-Semantic Adaptive Guidance for Safe Engagement through Laplace-Modulated Poisson Safety Functions: Method

 \section{Method}

-In this section, we describe our social-semantic safety framework built around LGF-based PSFs.
-We first construct an occupancy grid with semantic labels and then use it to generate a guidance field that assigns different flux to different semantic entities and biases the field based on pre-defined social norms.
-Finally, we use the guidance field as the forcing function for PSF generation and apply it using both real-time and predictive safety filters.
-In this section, we begin with an overview of the system architecture and then detail each component: perception and tracking, field synthesis, and the dual safety filter design.
+We describe our social-semantic safety framework built around LGF-based PSFs, beginning with the system architecture and then detailing each component: perception and tracking, field synthesis, and the dual safety filter.